End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 When the offsite payment page redirects the user to our endpoint

-When receive the payment callback
+When we receive the payment callback

 Then update the payment record